-Official Journal means the Medical Journal of Australia.
+Official Journal means the Medical Journal of Australia or such other publications that the Association uses to communicate with Members.

 Ordinary Member means each person admitted to membership under clause 6.1(b).

 Overseas Member means each person admitted to membership under clause 6.1(e).